Filing Your Return -> Donations Tax Credit -> Donation Tax Credit Rates -> 2013 Rates

 Donations Carried Forward

 Note that donations can be carried forward for up to 5 years, but the First-time Donor Super Credit will not apply in a subsequent year.
+The tax credit rate for carried-forward donations when claimed in a subsequent year, unless none of the donation has already been claimed.
 The tax credit rate for carried-forward donations when claimed in a subsequent year will be the rates in effect for that year.

 Tax Tip: It is usually best to claim all donations on the tax return of one spouse.
 See our Donation Tax Credit article for more information on this.